piedraj/MuonValidation/README.md

     recoMuonTrks
     tunepMuonTrks

-In a similar fashion, the following distributions have bee removed from the Muon validation from the CMSSW_11_1_0_pre2 release:
+In a similar fashion, the following distributions were removed from the Muon validation from the CMSSW_11_1_0_pre2 release:

     probeTrks_MABH_vs_TABH
     DQMData